ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-back-to-top/readme.md

 ## Technical Note: SSR (Server-Side Rendering) Considerations

+The Ontario Back to Top component is SSR-compatible and renders static markup during server-side rendering.
+For full functionality, client-side hydration is required.
+To ensure consistency:

-The Back to Top component relies on scroll position and window events, which are only available in the browser.
-While SSR will render the static markup, interactive behavior (e.g., toggling visibility, scrolling to top) only activates after client-side hydration.
+- **Scroll behavior and visibility toggling** rely on window and scroll position, which are only available in the browser.
+These features activate after hydration.

-> **Recommended for SSR:**
->
-> Avoid relying on language toggle events (`setAppLanguage`, `headerLanguageToggled`) to determine language server-side.
-Language change events only fire in the browser after hydration.
-To ensure the correct language is rendered during SSR, it's recommended to pass the desired `language` explicitly as a prop (e.g., `<ontario-back-to-top language="fr"></ontario-back-to-top>`).
+- **Language Prop**: Language change events only fire in the browser after hydration.
+To ensure the correct language is rendered during SSR, it's recommended to pass the desired language explicitly as a prop (e.g., `<ontario-back-to-top language="fr"></ontario-back-to-top>`).

 <!-- Auto Generated Below -->